mattwestham/workshop_git/team1/README.md

 -------------------

 This subdirectory contains a file with a list of colors.
-It should be in alphabetical order.
+It should be in alphabetical order and contain each color only once.
 Your job is to fix it.